the-events-calendar/the-events-calendar/readme.txt

 Still not happy?
 Shoot us an email to support@theeventscalendar.com or tweet to [@TheEventsCal](https://twitter.com/TheEventsCal) and tell us why.
 We'll do what we can to make it right.

+== Upgrade Notice ==

+= [5.0] =

+Please see the changelog for the complete list of changes in this release.
+Previous versions of The Events Calendar are not cross-compatible with 5.X add-ons.
+Remember to always make a backup of your database and files before updating!

 == Changelog ==

 = [5.0.1] 2020-02-12 =